taikiinoue45/docker-jetson/README.md

 <br>

 ## Docker Default Runtime
-To enable access to the CUDA compiler (nvcc) during docker build operations, add "default-runtime": "nvidia" to your `/etc/docker/daemon.json` configuration file before attempting to build the containers:
+When building `taikiinoue45/jetson:torch`, you have to enable access to the CUDA compiler (nvcc).
+However, `docker build` doesn't support the runtime option ([this is a much-needed feature](https://github.com/NVIDIA/nvidia-docker/issues/595)), and so you have to change the default runtime setting by adding "default-runtime": "nvidia" to your `/etc/docker/daemon.json`.
 ```
 {
     "runtimes": {